 With its turquoise waters and verdant lush rainforest, Semuc Champey (where the river hides beneath the Earth) is a stunning destination.
 In my opinion, Semuc Champey is the most beautiful place in Guatemala.
 But, unfortunately, it’s hard to capture its beauty in images!
 But this series of clear pools formed above a natural bridge beneath the Cahabon river is the best example of Guatemala’s striking and unspoiled natural beauty.

 It is a little challenging to get to, only adding to its magic.
 It has yet to be invaded by hordes of tourists, keeping its beauty untarnished.
-Swim in its beautiful pools, hike to the “mirador” to look at it from above, or take a guided tour to explore the water caves to get the complete experience.
+Swim in its beautiful pools, hike to the “mirador” to look at it from above or take a guided tour to explore the water caves to get the complete experience.

 The Candelaria Caves are usually not on most lists of the best things to do in Guatemala.
 The only reason for that is that they are not as well known.
 However, growing up in Guatemala, I visited the Candelaria Caves for the first time as a teenager.
 To this day, those memories are some of my favorites!
-This trip into the most extensive cave system in Central America was one of the most exciting and fun adventures I’ve ever been.
+This trip into the most extensive cave system in Central America was one of the most exciting and fun adventures I’ve ever been on.

 My favorite part of the Candelaria Caves is that many caves have skylights letting light in.
 So you can see the verdant rainforest outside, making this a unique experience.
 You can also go tubing in the river inside the caves, which is sure to be an unforgettable adventure!